 Mike Williams is a 39 year law enforcement veteran and is currently the Training Coordinator for Team One Network.
 Mike retired in July of 2010 as Deputy Chief of Police at the Chattanooga Police Department in Tennessee.
 He ran the department’s day to day operations and was responsible for 650 sworn and civilian employees.
 He was a former director of training at the Chattanooga Police Academy and was full time SWAT Team commander for several years.
 As a 39 year Law Enforcement veteran and a 25 year veteran SWAT officer, he served as an operator, Team Leader and Team Commander and still acts as a senior advisor and trainer for Chattanooga SWAT.
 He is a member of the IALEFI Board of Directors and editor of its magazine, The Firearms Instructor.
 Mike testifies as an expert witness in State and Federal Courts on the Police Use of Force and tactical team operations and teaches Team One’s Tactical Commander Course.

-Joe will retire from the United States Army as a Military Police First Sergeant in the summer of 2016 after more than 20-years of service.
-He served in every leadership position from Team Leader to First Sergeant.
+Joe retired from the United States Army as a Military Police First Sergeant after more than 20-years of service.
 His assignments have also included Military Police Operations Sergeant, Special Reaction Team Commander, and Investigator.
 Throughout his career, he spent more than 5 years in foreign countries; Iraq, Germany, Honduras, and Korea.
 His military education includes DOD Non-Lethal Weapons Instructor, SRT Marksman/Observer, Military Police Investigator, Anti-Terrorism Advisor, Army Basic Instructor, Air Assault.
 Joe is a certified Master Army Ethics Instructor, Mediator (advanced) and a graduate of the Defense Equal Opportunity Management Institute.
 His last few military assignments include Operations Sergeant Major for a Combined Arms Training Brigade, Senior Enlisted Advisor for the Department of Military Science at West Point, and the West Point Equal Opportunity Program Manager.
-Joe, is the Course Director for Inter-Cultural Leadership.

 Robert C. Willis